FriendsOfFlarum/impersonate/README.md

 ## Configuration

 You can configure which groups can impersonate users by going to *Permissions > Login as other users*.
-Use with caution, as anybody with that permission can easily access the private data of every user on the forum.
+Use with caution, as anybody with that permission can easily access the private data of every user on the forum **and change any admin setting / permission / group by logging in as an administrator !**

 ## Support our work